clseibold/auragem_sis/README.md

 Search Engine, Star Wars Database, Weather, Music Storage, etc.

+## Setting It Up

+Set up by copying `config/config.go.example` to `config/config.go` and setting up your DB info.
+Create databases in Firebird for music and search, and set the locations in the config.go file.

+To create the database tables, run `auragem_sis migrate search` and `auragem_sis migrate music`.
+For other databases, run the same command using the database's name.

+Lastly, to handle Full-Text Search, install the udr plugin for firebird and run the queries in `migration/migrations/fts.sql`

 ## License Info
 This capsule is currently licensed as MIT.
 Below is a list of libraries that are used and their licenses.